timopb/d1-qube/README.md

 After you have flashed the firmware use a pc or mobile device to connect to the Wifi access point (ESP?????) provided by the D1.
 Open a browser and load a random page.
 The D1 will display the wifi configuration UI.
 Configure the D1 to connect to your wifi Infrastructure by providing a valid SSID and Password.

-After rebooting the D1 it will connect to yoru Wifi and can be accessed from any device within your network.
+After rebooting the D1 it will connect to your wifi and can be accessed from any device within your network.
 Use a browser to connect to the IP shown on the D1's display.